Ledig stilling på Universitetet i Oslo

 The Department of Political Science is a part of the Faculty of Social Sciences and conducts research, teaching and dissemination.
 The Department currently has 33 permanent academic staff members, 13 research fellows conducting PhDs, six postdoctoral fellows and ten administrative employees.
 About 1100 students are currently enrolled in Bachelor’s, Master’s and PhD study programmes in political science, as well as the interdisciplinary Bachelor’s degree programmes in International Studies and Public Administration and Leadership, and the Master’s degree programme in Peace and Conflict Studies.
 The department is the host of C-REX Center for Research on Extremism.

-The Department of Political Science wants to recruit 1-2 excellent social scientists with a background from political science or closely related fields such as Economics or Sociology.
-The successful applicants will work as a Postdoctoral Fellow (Assistant Professor) on the ERC Consolidator Grant project ‘The Emergence, Life, and Demise of Autocratic Regimes’ (ELDAR).
-The appointment(s) is for a fixed, non-tenured term of 4 years with a 20% requirement for teaching and 5% requirement for various project administrative tasks.
+The Department of Political Science wants to recruit 2 excellent social scientists with a background from Political Science or closely related fields such as Economics or Sociology.
+The successful applicants will work full time as a Postdoctoral Fellow (Assistant Professor).
+One successful applicant will work on the ERC Consolidator Grant project ‘The Emergence, Life, and Demise of Autocratic Regimes’ (ELDAR).
+The other successful applicant will work on the Research Council Norway FRIPRO project ‘Policies of Dictatorships’ (PoD).
+Both appointments are for a fixed, non-tenured term of 4 years with a 25% requirement for teaching .
 This means that 75 % of the working time over four years is devoted to research.

 ELDAR will investigate three aspects of autocratic politics: 1) the emergence of autocratic regimes; 2) policy-making (“life”) in autocracies in the areas of education, infrastructure and industrial policy, social policies, and media regulation; 3) autocratic regime breakdown.
 In doing so, ELDAR will address the preferences and capacities of vital actors in autocratic politics – the leader, regime support groups, and mobilized opposition groups.
 Team members will also study the specific, and diverse, institutions that underpin autocracies.

-While not necessary, candidates with prior research experience on one or more of the topics covered in ELDAR will be at an advantage.
-Further, for one of the positions, candidates familiar with formal modelling, game theory, or agent-based modelling will have a clear advantage.
-For the second position, candidates with quantitative methods skills relevant for the project (see project proposal) will have an advantage.
+While not necessary, candidates with prior research experience on one or more of the topics covered in ELDAR or PoD will be at an advantage.
+Applicants with formal modelling or methods skills relevant for the projects (see project proposals) will have an advantage.